bideinsilence/bideinsilence/README.md

 - :pray: My preferred pronouns are he/him.
 - :mag_right: I’m interested in software engineering and web development.
-- :books: I’m continually learning Django, Vue, the Jamstack, and other web technologies.
+- :books: I’m continually learning software development patterns and various web technologies.
 - :handshake: I’m looking to collaborate on something Open Source.
 - :no_entry_sign: :computer: When not coding, I'm helping my wife raise our four kids :family_man_woman_girl_girl:, out walking our dogs :walking: :dog2::dog2:,  reading a book :open_book:, or trying to sneak in a quick game :video_game: of Magic the Gathering <img src="/mtg-symbol.png" height="20px"> or Breath of the Wild <img src="/botw-master-sword.png" height="20px">.
 - :mailbox: It's best to reach me at <bideinsilence@gmail.com>.